 Just can’t get enough of making this sweet daisy.
 The crochet hooks are like a magnet pulling my hands!!!
 I made this purse to match the tote bag but this time I used single strand yarn.
-By using single strand the daisy is smaller and about half the size of the one on the tote.
+By using a single strand the daisy is smaller and about half the size of the one on the tote.

 My mind is going to explode!
 I have the desire to write down the pattern of the basic purse.
 I have never done any pattern authoring before, this is my first trial.
 Please just be patient with me, I will need time to write, test to come up with a foolproof one to ensure that the pattern won’t bring you to never, never-land :p

 I am not going to write the daisy pattern at this point in time, it is too difficult for me to write as I am just a beginner.
 It is complicated because it needs extra yarn at the outline to form the petals.
-You can always replace it with something else, like brooch, for example, any brooch you like, just hook it on 🙂
+You can always replace it with something else, like a brooch, for example, any brooch you like, just hook it on 🙂

 By the way, the ball clasp kisslock frame I used is 8cm wide black-nickel plated, sewable type.
-I like sewable frames, they tend to be more lasting then those glue adhered —- they can withstand hand wash when they get dirty.
+I like sewable frames, they tend to be more lasting than those glue adhered —- they can withstand hand wash when they get dirty.

 Not only this, you can reuse it to make into another purse for whatever reason; get bored with the original purse, purse torn beyond usage.
 All you need to do is just remove it from the existing purse and sew on a new one 🙂 Another recycling exercise!
 You can refer to my tutorial on “sewing a frame purse” on how to sew the frame, you will find it at the end of the post as sewing the frame is always the last procedure.